seang23t/Car-Track-Blender-Sim/README.md

 Making the movement smooth (not jumping from point to point)
 Adding a ground around the track and adding trees (important to give sense of speed)
 Positioning the camera behind the car correctly
 Making a plugin so the variables of the car are easier to access instead of being hidden in the script section

+The code to edit is the top of the scripting tab, marked by a comment.
+Once edited, click the play button on the top of the editor to apply your changes.